rcls/crap/README.md

 Building
 --------

-I've only built on Linux, but it should not be too hard to get going on other C99 / Posix platforms.
+I've only built on Linux.
+It should not be too hard to get going on other C99 / Posix platforms.

 Just run `make`; the binary is named `crap-clone`.